tisimst/ad/doc/index.rst

-If you use this package for a publication (in a journal, on the web, etc.), please cite it by including as much information as possible from the following: *Ad: a Python package for first- and second-order automatic differentation*, Abraham D. Lee, `<http://pythonhosted.org/ad/>`_.
+If you use this package for a publication (in a journal, on the web, etc.), please cite it by including as much information as possible from the following: *ad: a Python package for first- and second-order automatic differentation*, Abraham D. Lee, `<http://pythonhosted.org/ad/>`_.
 Adding the version number is optional.